voice, clarinet, alto saxophone, baritone saxophone, guitar, cello, bass, piano, percussion

 Released in 2020 Bot Cave Records

-Created with support from the Millay Colony for the Arts, the Mid Atlantic Arts Foundation, and West Chester University’s Scholarship and Musical Activities Grant
+Created with support from the Millay Arts, the Mid Atlantic Arts Foundation, and West Chester University’s Scholarship and Musical Activities Grant

 Song Collector is the second in a cycle of large-scale compositions that engage with the work of the California ethnomusicologist Sidney Robertson Cowell.
 In 1938, Cowell secured a Works Projects Administration grant for the Northern California Folk Song Project, an undertaking that eventually produced two hundred acetate discs filled with thirty-five hours of field recordings in twelve different languages.
 These recordings present a remarkably rich depiction of Northern California at a pivotal time in American history.